Broadband availability in the UK 2024: Facts, statistics & figures

 Source: Ofcom

 This table shows the availability percentage of FTTC superfast broadband in England, Scotland, Wales, and Northern Ireland since 2013, based on Ofcom reports.
 The data demonstrates a steady increase in availability in all four countries over the past several years.
 In 2013, England had the highest availability percentage at 75%, while Northern Ireland had the lowest at 60%.
-By 2020, all four countries had reached a high of 94-96% availability.
+By 2020, all four countries had reached a high of 94-96% availability, and have since improved to somewhere around 99%.

 Scotland, Wales, and Northern Ireland all started with lower availability rates than England in 2013, but by 2018, all had surpassed 90% availability.
 Scotland had the lowest availability in the early years, but by 2020 was closely matched with Wales and Northern Ireland.